exasol/transformers-extension/doc/user_guide/user_guide.md

     ```commandline
         curl -T ca_bundle.pem https://w:w-password@192.168.6.75:1234/bucket1/tls/ca_bundle.pem
     ```
-    For more details on uploading files to the BucketFS see the [Exasol documentation](https://docs.exasol.com/db/latest/database_concepts/bucketfs/file_access.htm)
+    For more details on uploading files to the BucketFS see the [Exasol documentation](https://docs.exasol.com/db/latest/database_concepts/bucketfs/file_access.htm).
-    Please use the [Exasol REST API](https://cloud.exasol.com/openapi/index.html#/Files) for uploading files to the BucketFS on a SaaS database.
+    Please use the [Exasol SaaS REST API](https://cloud.exasol.com/openapi/index.html#/Files) for uploading files to the BucketFS on a SaaS database.
     The CA bundle path should have the following format:
     ```
         /buckets/<service-name>/<bucket-name>/<path-to-the-file-or-directory>
     ```
-    In the previous example, if the service name is ``bfs_service1``, the path should look like ``/buckets/bfs_service1/bucket1/tls/ca_bundle.pem``.
+    For example, if the service name is ``bfs_service1`` and the bundle was uploaded with the above curl command, the path should look like
+    ``/buckets/bfs_service1/bucket1/tls/ca_bundle.pem``.
     Please note that for the BucketFS on a SaaS database, the service and bucket names are fixed at respectively ``upload`` and ``default``.